ETFS EURO STOXX 50® ETF

 Companies are identified for inclusion on the basis of free-float market capitalisation and listing in 12 specific eurozone countries: Austria, Belgium, Finland, France, Germany, Greece, Ireland, Italy, Luxemburg, the Netherlands, Portugal and Spain.
 The 50 largest companies by free-float market capitalisation are then selected for inclusion.

-ESTX invests in companies within the eurozone only, excluding European countries such as the U.K. Investing in the eurozone only means that ESTX is only exposed to a single currency; the movements of the euro to the Australian dollar.
-ESTX invests in blue-chip companies only and does not have any mid- or small-cap exposure.
+ESTX invests in companies within the eurozone only, excluding European countries such as the UK.
+Investing in the eurozone only means that ESTX is only exposed to a single currency; the movements of the euro to the Australian dollar.
+ESTX invests in blue-chip companies only and does not have any mid- or small-capitalisation exposure.

 ESTX allows investors to diversify their portfolio internationally into a market significantly larger than Australia.
-Not only does investing in the eurozone provide international diversification, it provides significant sector diversification against the financial and resource heavy Australian market.
-ESTX invests in 50 high quality blue-chip companies with global revenue streams.
+Not only does investing in the eurozone provide international diversification, but it also provides significant sector diversification against the financial and resource-heavy Australian market.
+ESTX invests in 50 high-quality blue-chip companies with global revenue streams.